cmk323/terminal-usage/README.md

 # terminal-usage
 The goal of this algorithm is to read terminal usage data from a server at a company and return the most common user at each terminal as well as their number of uses.
-Through this project, I learned how to implement Maps in Java and gain experience with their JDK classes.

 This project was assigned as a programming project in an Advanced Data Structures and Algorithms course.
 The instructions from the assignment are included below.